 - Cuttings/prunings – shrub prunings. such as hydrangea, mirror plant, camellia, privet and roses, may grow from cuttings thrown onto a compost path, but will generally compost successfully in an enclosed bin.
 Other plants that grow from cuttings include ivy, succulents, geraniums, purslane.
 The smaller the pieces, the less likely they will grow, so I will often put these through a mulcher or drown them.

 - Thorns – composting these is hard work.
 Thorny prunings such as roses and bougainvillea will usually be discard in my green waste council bin.
 They are dangerous as the thorns last a long time in compost and may give you a nasty infection if they haven’t decomposed and you may need a tetanus shot pronto!
 I like to use my hands to spread compost around so am not going to take any risks with thorns.
 If you are really keen, you can chop the tips off the thorns and that will make it safe to compost.
 Seeds such as peaches and nectarines also have pointy ends – you can rub the ends of them onto concrete paths or crush the ends bit.

 - Logs and branches.
 Usually branches don’t re-grow and can be used for composting either in or on the ground (Hugel mounds) or for edging.
 Hugel mounds absorb and hold a lot of moisture for years, and they encourage fungal growth which helps other plants.
 They can also help to create moist microclimates or havens which protect your plants from wind and drying out and add interest to the landscape.
 They also can be piled up and planted over, so that you get more surface area to grow on.
 Even dry branches are useful as windbreaks and shade and cool the soil in the summer heat, and you can grow crops up them such as beans.
 They can also shelter lizards and other creatures in your little ecosystem.
-If you are lucky enough to have a blue-tongued lizard, consider yourself blessed – they love to eat snails and slugs.
+If you have a blue-tongued lizard, they like to eat snails and slugs.